 But for the right audience, it’s a goldmine.
 For e.g. I found D-link routers arbitrary code execution and XSS taxi booking script just after couple seconds on the site.

-If it matters, it has a total of 38518 exploits achieved, which I’d say is a lot!
+If it matters, it has a total of 38518 exploits archieved, which I’d say is a lot!
 Even if you study one exploit every day, that’s enough food for like 10s of years!

 So well those were the best hacker websites out there folks.
 Let’s divert our attention to something that’s equally important